 Canada Silver Cobalt Works Inc. retains a 100% interest in Castle Silver Mine Property consisting of 34 Mining Leases and 2 Mining Licenses of Occupation located in the Haultain and Nicol Townships of Ontario covering a total of 564.41 hectares.
-The Company has an additional 644 cells totaling approximately 12,900 hectares.
-Approximately 4,200 additional hectares were acquired in a property purchase in May 2019 from a local prospector and another approximately 880 hectares were acquired by staking for contiguity - all within approximately 20km of our core holdings.
-A further 200 claims were acquired by staking in late 2020 east of Sudbury near the River Valley area.
-The total land holdings, encompassing cells, mining leases and licenses of occupation, now amounts to 13,445 hectares (or nearly 134 km2).
+The Company has an additional 341 cells totaling 7,509 hectares.
+Approximately 4,200 additional hectares were acquired in a property purchase in May 2019 from a local prospector and another approximately 880 hectares were acquired by staking for contiguity.
+The total land holdings, encompassing cells, mining leases and licenses of occupation, now amounts to 8,074 hectares (or nearly 80km2).